wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Larger Packs - Spawn Multiplier](https://www.nexusmods.com/newvegas/mods/76061) - Makes NPCs/creatures spawning in larger numbers.
 - Use with caution if using other difficulty enhancing mods like [New Blood](https://www.nexusmods.com/newvegas/mods/75666).

+[Misc.
+Gamesetting Tweaks](https://www.nexusmods.com/newvegas/mods/72983) - A collection of INI mods to configure Game Settings to your liking.

 [More or Less Rads](https://www.nexusmods.com/newvegas/mods/84757) - User-configurable increase or decrease in the size and intensity of all ambient radiation in the game.

 [RAD - Radiation (Is) Actually Dangerous](https://www.nexusmods.com/newvegas/mods/71541) - Overhauls all aspects of radiation.